hack2skill/gameofcodes/README.md

 # Gameofcodes

-# How to Register in GameofCode
+# How to Register in Gameofcode

 Step1: Register yourself in our website

 Step2: Join our discord server

 Step3: Follow our github organization

 Step4: Read the guidelines

 Step5: Attend the AMA Session

 Step6: Be active in our discord server

 Step7: Compete with others by making a PR in our repository

 Step8: Give your Feedbacks

 Step9: Stay connected

 ## Guidelines for the participants:

 Participant should register for the competition in our website.

 Should join our discord server.
 Participants can participate individually only.
 Please refrain from discussing strategy during the contest.